Caversham, Western Australia

 Caversham is a suburb of Perth, Western Australia, located in the City of Swan.

 It contains many wineries as part of the Swan Valley wine region.

 It is the location of brick and tile manufacturers, with Brisbane & Wunderlich establishing a tile manufacturing factory in 1953.

 It has long been associated with agricultural pursuits and has regularly had a show.

-It has also has been the location of child welfare properties such as Riverbank.
+It has also been the location of child welfare properties such as Riverbank.
 In the 2000s Caversham was the location of a detention centre known as the Disability Justice Centre.